-VY-SOD101 is Voyager’s lead clinical candidate for the treatment of ALS due to mutations in SOD1.
+Voyager is generating a lead clinical candidate for the treatment of ALS due to mutations in SOD1.
 Multiple studies have demonstrated that mutant SOD1 is toxic to motor neurons, and leads to their progressive loss.
-VY-SOD101 is composed of a proprietary adeno-associated virus (AAV) capsid and transgene with a micro RNA (miRNA) expression cassette that harnesses the RNAi pathway to selectively silence, or knockdown, the production of SOD1 messenger RNA.
-With a single intrathecal (IT) injection, VY-SOD101 has the potential to durably reduce the levels of toxic mutant SOD1 protein in the CNS to slow the progression of disease.
-Preclinical pharmacology and toxicology studies are now underway to support filing of an investigational new drug application for VY-SOD101 during the fourth quarter of 2017.
+The lead candidate would be composed of a proprietary adeno-associated virus (AAV) capsid and transgene with a micro RNA (miRNA) expression cassette that harnesses the RNAi pathway to selectively silence, or knockdown, the production of SOD1 messenger RNA.
+With a single intrathecal (IT) injection, this lead candidate would have the potential to durably reduce the levels of toxic mutant SOD1 protein in the CNS to slow the progression of disease.

 Sorenson EJ, et al. (2002) Neurology 59:280-282.